nova0821/iotjs-wiki/Inside-IoT.js.md

 ### JObjectWrap

 `JObjectWrap` is used for wrapping a Javascript object to a C++ instance.
-The main purpose of this wrapper is to hand object's life cycle managing over to Javascript engine while linking the object with other data structure.
+The main purpose is to hand managing object's life cycle over to Javascript engine while linking the object with other data structures.
 To create a instance of `JObjectWrap`, you need to supply a Javascript object and free handler.

 To make sure that the Javascript object could be reclaimed by GC when there are no more references to that object, this wrapper will not increase reference count for the Javascript object.
 Free handler will be invoked just before the Javascript object actually being reclaimed by GC and it will free the wrapper instance.

-Make sure that wrapper should not be a created at stack, it could lead double free of wrapper instance (when it goes out scope and when corresponding object is being collected by GC).
-If you really want to use local wrapper just using `JObject` would be enough.
+Make sure that wrapper should not be a created in stack space, it could lead double free(when it goes out scope and when corresponding object is being collected by GC).
+If you really want to use local wrapper, just using `JObject` would be enough.
 This wrapper must be create with C++ 'new' keyword.

-And do not hold pointer to the wrapper in native code side globally because even if you are holding a wrapper by pointer, there is a chance that Javascript engine release the corresponding Javascript object that results freeing wrapper from free handler.
+And do not hold pointer to the wrapper in native code side globally because even if you are holding a wrapper by pointer, Javascript engine probably releases the corresponding Javascript object resulting  deallocation of wrapper.
 Consequentially your pointer turned into dangling.

 The only safe way to get wrapper is to get it from Javascript object.
-When a wrapper is being created, it will link itself with corresponding Javascript object with `SetNative()` method of [`JObject`](#jobject).
-And you will get the wrapper from the object with `GetNative()` method of [`JObject`](#jobject) later when you need it.
+When a wrapper is being created, it links itself with corresponding Javascript object with `SetNative()` method of [`JObject`](#jobject).
+And you can get the wrapper from the object with `GetNative()` method of [`JObject`](#jobject) later when you need it.

 ### Native handler

 Some operations - such as file I/O, networking, device control, multitasking, and etc - can not be performed by pure Javascript.
-IoT.js uses a mechanism called "native handler" to perform such operations via Javascript.
+IoT.js uses a mechanism called "native handler" to enable such operations performed from Javascript.
-You can regard native handler as Javascript function implemented in C/C++.
+You can regard native handler as Javascript function object with its body implemented in C/C++.

-You might think it's a little similar concept to [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
+You might think it is somewhat similar to [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
-In a wide sense it's true for native handler is for calling C/C++ function from Javascript but in a narrow sense it's not true.
+In a wide sense, it's true for native handler is for calling C/C++ function from Javascript.
+But in a narrow sense, it's not true.

 Usually main purpose of [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) is to call a routine written in one language from a program written in another.
-After a routine was invoked, it is common that the routine just do what it is supposed to do without knowing the context except arguments.
+After a routine was invoked, it is common that the routine just do what it is supposed to do without knowing the surrounding context except arguments.
-Whereas native handler does know that it is being called from Javascript (actually it is a Javascript function although not written in Javascript) and does access surrounding Javascript execution context.
+Whereas native handler does know that it is being called from Javascript (actually it is a Javascript function although not written in Javascript) and does access surrounding Javascript execution context using [embedding API](#embedding-api).

 ### Embedding API